10-2-pursuit/FSW-React-Calculator/README.md

 ### Code Quality Rubric

-- Use JSX to create components
-- Use create-react-app to build React applications
 - Respond to user input to update the views in a React app
 - Use state to build stateful React applications
 - Use Flexbox and/or Grid to lay out a page